perl11/potion/INSTALL.md

     $ make test

+On a typical GNU make < 4.0 sometimes the `test/classes/creatures/` fails.
+Try `make -j1 test` or gmake-4.0 then.

 ## ~ the latest potion ~

 To build the bleeding edge, you will need
-GNU make, binutils, perl, sed, and gcc or better clang.
+GNU make, binutils, perl, sed, and gcc or better clang. clang produces better code than gcc, but is harder to debug.

     $ git clone --branch master git://github.com/perl11/potion.git
     $ cd potion